 The product comes with four trays but is expandable up to a total of eight; meaning you can adjust the size of the bin to suit your needs.
 If you’re feeling lazy and don’t want to harvest the compost, you don’t have to!
 When you have eight trays on the go, Nature’s Footprint claims that the bin has the largest volume for the smallest footprint of any home composter.
 The total footprint is 18″ x 18″.

-One thing I really like about this composter is the fact it’s made in the USA.
-This cuts down on its carbon footprint because the bin doesn’t have to travel as far.
+One thing I really like about this composter is the fact it’s eco-friendly.
+It’s made in the USA which cuts down its carbon footprint because the bin doesn’t have to travel as far.
 Also, you can be sure the people who made it have been treated fairly – a big plus for me.